mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 GNU Wget 1.21.4 built on linux-gnu.
 ```

-The "GNU Wget" output is from `shellHook` which prints the version numbers of the tools available within the shell.
+The "GNU Wget" output is from `shellHook`, which prints the version numbers of the tools available within the shell.
 The `honggfuzz` binary is also available:

 ```bash
 $ honggfuzz --help 2>&1 | head -n 1
 Usage: honggfuzz [options] -- path_to_command [args]
 ```

-That works because within `mkShell`, I specified `buildInputs` as all the `nativeBuildInputs` from the xpdf package (`cmake` and `honggfuzz`) plus `wget`, which I want only in my dev shell for downloading PDFs.
+That works because, within `mkShell`, I specified `buildInputs` as all the `nativeBuildInputs` from the xpdf package (`cmake` and `honggfuzz`) plus `wget`, which I want only in my dev shell for downloading PDFs.

 Next, I create a directory to store the fuzz results.
 Since this is just experimental, I'm using a temporary directory: